A change has been proposed for High School Districts in the Minneapolis, Minnesota area, and it has rattled the community.

 Changes Set To Be Voted on in April

 April 2020 will be when more finalized decisions are made for the 2021 – 2022 school year, according to the Minneapolis public school system.
-As stated in their short description of the CDD, these changes are designed to offer better and more appropriate education to lower-income communities and families.
+As stated in their short description of the Comprehensive District Design, these changes are designed to offer better and more appropriate education to lower-income communities and families.

-More information from the MPLS school system can be found on their CDD hub.
+More information from the MPLS school system can be found on their Comprehensive District Design hub.
 This includes video explanations about the CDD, as well as proposed plans, transition plans, and engagement reports.
 This resource is very well built and worth viewing if you’re in the vicinity and will be affected by these changes.

 Why Changes are Needed

-For many, the school system is well set in place, and there doesn’t need to be any shifts in the system.
+For many, the school system is well set in place, and there don’t need to be any shifts in the system.
 But for others, it’s not that simple.
-The federal government’s Equal Education Act that started in 1974 has lead the Department of Education to push state and local governments to offer equal educational opportunities for minority students.
+The federal government’s Equal Education Act started in 1974 has led the Department of Education to push state and local governments to offer equal educational opportunities for minority students.

 In Minneapolis alone, minority students have not had test results equal to those of their white counterparts.
-The Star Tribune, who covered the CDD in February, spoke in depth to teachers and parents about these issues.
+The Star Tribune, which covered the Comprehensive District Design in February, spoke in depth to teachers and parents about these issues.

 “No one would deny the equity problem.
 The achievement gap is absolutely real and needs attention.”